ekassos/cs2881r-mini-project/results/writeup.md

 ##### Vicuna-13b
 I convert `lmsys/vicuna-13b-v1.5` to the MLX format before use.
 Note that the [HF repository](https://huggingface.co/lmsys/vicuna-13b-v1.5) does not contain safetensors, so one needs to use a PR branch that adds safetensors support, such as [this one](https://huggingface.co/lmsys/vicuna-13b-v1.5/discussions/10/files).

-The `revision` argument is not available in the CLI tool, so one needs to use the Python API:
+The `revision` argument is not available in the MLX-LM CLI tool, so one needs to use the MLX-LM Python API:

 ```python
 from mlx_lm import convert